 Get ready for Lab Week!
 APHL will be joining our members and partners in celebrating the hard work and dedication of public health laboratory staff keeping us safe and healthy every day.
-From April 18-23, we will take extra time to show our appreciation to the dedicated individuals working at local, state, territorial and tribal labs which comprise the nation’s public health laboratory system.

 Below are some fun ways you can participate in the celebration!
 Please be sure to use #LabWeek and #ThanksPHLabs to join the online celebration.